Beyond dynamic scaling: rare events break universality: Exponents

 In contrast, for $\tau < 3$, the Galilean-invariance relation $\alpha + z = 2$ is clearly violated (see Fig.~8 in the Appendix), signaling a departure from KPZ-type growth.
 In this respect, earlier results obtained for KPZ equations driven by power-law noise~\cite{zhang1990, zhang1990_2, lam1992, krug1991} do not directly extend to kinetic roughening driven by laterally extended objects.
 In particular, adapting Krug’s scaling argument~\cite{krug1991} to the present system leads to predictions that are inconsistent with our numerical findings.

 Moreover, simulations of random deposition of rods with broadly distributed lengths characterized by an exponent $\mu$ (see Fig.~9 in the Appendix), yield roughness exponents that clearly deviate from the prediction $\alpha(\mu) = (2+d)/(1+\mu)$.
 This confirms the numerical observations of \cite{buldyrev1991} and invalidates Krug’s prediction in $1+1$ dimensions.
+It is worth noting that the thresholds for the recovery of the KPZ regime, namely \(\mu=4\) for rods and \(\tau=3\) for blobs in our simulations, are consistent with the formal correspondence obtained by identifying the rod length with the linear size of a compact blob, \(\ell \sim \sqrt{s}\) (see Appendix~B for details).

 Altogether, our results show that KPZ universality in the random deposition of clusters remains robust as long as the variance of the cluster-size distribution is finite.
 Once these fluctuations diverge, both the roughness and dynamic exponents vary continuously with $\tau$, at least down to $\tau=2$.